 Proximate Contact: Refers to an individual who was more than six feet away from a case, but in the same room as the case for an extended period of time (approximately one hour or longer).

-Quarantine: A means of separating and restricting the movement of a healthy individual who may have been exposed to a case or a presumed case.
+Quarantine: A means of separating and restricting the movement of a healthy individual who may have been exposed to a confirmed or probably case.
 Quarantine is also used to decrease the spread of the virus.
-Individuals are quarantined for 14 days from the date of last contact with the case or presumed case.
+Individuals are typically quarantined for 14 days from the date of last contact with the confirmed or probable case.